IIIF/api/source/presentation/4.0/index.md

 ## Use Case 6: Complex Scene

 This example is a Manifest with a single Scene with multiple models painted into the Scene at specific positions with transforms applied.
 It represents a collection of chess game pieces with multiple pawns and a single queen.
 The example demonstrates painting multiple models into a Scene, including one Content Resource being painted into a Scene multiple times.
 Transforms and Point Selectors are used to establish position and scale for Annotations.
 Some external web resources referenced as Content Resources may include elements such as lights or audio that are undesirable within a Manifest, and the [`exclude`][prezi-40-model-exclude] property is used to prevent these from being rendered.
 The property [`interactionMode`][prezi-40-model-interactionMode] is used to guide clients in how to best guide or limit user interaction with rendered content.
+This example also introduces an Image-Based Light Annotation to simulate real-world lighting of the chess game pieces.

 ```jsonc
 {